British Columbia Lottery Corporation: Background

 In 1969 the Canadian Criminal Code was amended to allow the federal and provincial governments to offer "lottery schemes".
 At that time, lottery schemes were generally traditional lotteries where numbered tickets were purchased for chances to win large cash prizes in draws.
 In 1974, the provinces of British Columbia, Alberta, Saskatchewan and Manitoba formed the Western Canada Lottery Corporation (WCLC) to operate lotteries on their behalf.
 In 1982, Lotto 6/49 premiered as a nationwide lottery, which the WCLC operated on behalf of the four western provinces.

 In 1985, after 10 years as a WCLC member, British Columbia decided to administer all lotteries in the province on its own behalf under a Crown corporation, BCLC.
 WCLC continues to operate the traditional national and regional lotteries for Alberta, Saskatchewan and Manitoba.

 In 1997, following further amendments to the Criminal Code, BCLC's mandate was expanded to give it responsibility for commercial casino and bingo operations across BC.
 Charitable gambling is also permitted, but does not fall within BCLC's mandate.
 In 2004 the corporation introduced PlayNow.com, Canada's first legal online gaming site.
 Initial offerings were limited to standard lottery products such as 6/49 draw tickets.
 In 2010 PlayNow was expanded by the addition of legal, regulated online casino games, a first in North America.

+BCLC has a strong relationship with Thompson Rivers University (TRU) in Kamloops.
+BCLC has provided opportunities such as employment, training, and co-operative education for TRU students.
+BCLC has been honoured by TRU for their contribution through mentorship, volunteering, and hiring practices which has benefited both TRU students and alumni.
+TRU awarded BCLC in 2017 with the Distinguished Alumni: Milestone Achievement Award.